screwdriver-cd/guide/docs/about/appendix/domain.md

 A pipeline represents a collection of [jobs] that share the same [source code].
 These jobs are executed in the order defined by the [workflow].

-The `main` job is required to be defined in every pipeline as it is the one that builds for each change made to the source code (and proposed changes).

 [steps]: #step
 [job]: #job